 A visual essay, under development.

 Is God male, or female?
 Or perhaps some combination of the two?
-An English speaker, depending only on an English translation of Jewish writings, might assume that God is male.
-Consider Psalm 95, which Jews recite every Friday night at Kabbalat Shabbat.
+An English speaker, depending on English translations, often assumes that God is male.
+Consider Psalm 95, recited every Friday night at Kabbalat Shabbat.